akulgod/PaginatedSearchAPI/README.md

 ## Challenges faced
 - While trying to insert bulk data, the app was initially making a DB call for every single Employee.
 So, If you were trying to insert 30 employees at once, it would make 30 DB calls.
-- This was very inefficient and a waste of resources> After a couple of tries, I was able to optimise it to make a single DB call only, no mater number of records.
+This was very inefficient and a waste of resources.
+After a couple of tries, I was able to optimise it to make a single DB call only, no matter number of records.
 - Earlier, search was only working for complete words.
-For eg. If you searched 'Design', it was unable to retrieve records like 'Head Designer'
-- After tweaking the code, I was able to implement partial search using regex.
+For eg. If you searched 'Design', it was unable to retrieve records like 'Head Designer'.
+After tweaking the code, I was able to implement partial search using regex.
 So now the above example will works as expected.
 - This task was given in the middle of a work week with close deadline, so had to manage time very efficiently.

 <!-- CONTACT -->
 ## Contact

+Feel free to contact me in case of any queries

 * Name: Aditya Kulgod
 * Email: akulgod@gmail.com